 Surveys can be deployed strategically to identify specific types of improvements that need to be made.
 For example, they can be sent out after a product return to find out exactly why the item didn’t meet the customer’s needs.
 They can also be deployed after a drop in sales volume to find out exactly what went wrong.

 While finding out what’s wrong can be helpful, it’s also important for companies to send out surveys while business is good.
 This way they can get an idea of where they stand with customers, how their prices compare to their competitors or if their customer service is lacking.
 If an overwhelming response is received on any one topic, that can be used to identify where changes need to be made before a customer is lost.
+Start managing your customer service better with a Customer Service CRM to maintain all customer interactions.

 Types of Customer Satisfaction Survey Questions